-17.01 Attendance of a Member before the Council
+17.01 Attendance of a Council member before the Council

-- (1) If the Council or a Committee of the whole requires the attendance of a Member as a witness, he or she will be ordered to attend in his or her place. - (2) A Member of the Council will be examined in his or her place.
+- (1) If the Council or a Committee of the whole requires the attendance of a member of the Council as a witness, they will be ordered to attend in their place. - (2) A member of the Council will be examined in their place.

-17.02 Attendance of a Member before a Council committee
+17.02 Attendance of a Council member before a Council committee

-- (1) If a Council committee requires the attendance of a Member as a witness, the Chair will in writing request him or her to attend. - (2) If any Member of the Council refuses to give evidence as a witness to a Council committee when requested to do so, the committee will report the matter to the Council.
+- (1) If a Council committee requires the attendance of a member of the Council as a witness, the Chair will in writing request they attend. - (2) If any member of the Council refuses to give evidence as a witness to a Council committee when requested to do so, the committee will report the matter to the Council.

-17.03 Attendance of Assembly Member or officer
+17.03 Attendance of Assembly member or officer

-If the Council or a Council committee desires the attendance of a Member or officer of the Assembly as a witness, a Message will be sent to the Assembly requesting that leave be given to such Member or officer to attend to give evidence in relation to the matters stated in such Message.
+If the Council or a Council committee desires the attendance of a member or officer of the Assembly as a witness, a Message will be sent to the Assembly requesting that leave be given to such member or officer to attend to give evidence in relation to the matters stated in such Message.